This page is available in Dutch.

 Close-up of the button connections.
 I isolated all wires and solder joints using heatshrink tube.

 Here you can see the back side of the clock.
 I put in a connector for a standard DC barrel jack which are often found on standard 12V adapters.
-This way, the clock can be carried around without a loose wiring hanging from it all the time.
+This way, I can transport the clock without its power supply cable.

 There she goes.
 By the way, you can see I added in a 1000uF capacitor on the 5V input of the controller.
 It is always a good idea to do this.